-Overall, our net income increased by 2.6% from the previous year to \$24.9 million, driven by the 6.4% increase in net interest income, steady non-interest income, and improvement in credit quality which was reflected in the decrease in our allowance for loan loss.
-Our board targets a return on average assets (ROA) of between 1.60% and 1.80% - our fiscal year 2021 net income result drove an ROA of 1.80% a slight decrease from the previous year of 1.85%.
+Overall, our net income increased by 4.6% from the previous year to \$26.1 million, driven by the 5.7% increase in net interest income, increase in non-interest income, and improvement in credit quality which was reflected by the decrease in our allowance for loan loss.
+Our board targets a return on average assets (ROA) of between 1.60% and 1.80% - our fiscal year 2022 net income result drove an ROA of 1.78% a slight decrease from the previous year of 1.80%.

-We believe that strong earnings are a key to our long-term financial success and a critical financial resource that enables us to make investments in the future and capitalize our loan growth so that we can support the financial risks that are necessary for us to bear as we meet the needs of our member-customers.
+We believe that strong earnings are a key to our longterm financial success and a critical financial resource that enables us to make investments in the future and capitalize our loan growth so that we can support our financial risks and meet the needs of our member-customers.